rosieRRRRR/pqhd/README.md

 A spend protected with RTL behaves as follows:

-* The transaction **cannot** be mined until its RTL timelock has expired.
+* The transaction cannot be mined until its RTL timelock has expired.
-* PQHD signers **only** sign transactions that contain a valid RTL timelock.
+* PQHD signers only sign transactions that contain a valid RTL timelock.
-* The wallet **delays broadcast** until shortly before the timelock becomes valid.
+* The wallet delays broadcast until shortly before the timelock becomes valid.
-* The transaction is visible in the mempool for only a short, controlled period (Retention Window).
+* The transaction is visible in the mempool only during the Retention Window.
-* If the first eligible block is missed, the transaction behaves normally as an unconfirmed transaction.
+* If the first eligible block is missed, the transaction proceeds as a normal unconfirmed transaction.

-RTL is designed for operational visibility minimisation, not cryptographic protection.
+RTL provides operational visibility minimisation, not cryptographic protection.

 ---

 ## **25.2 RTL Script and Transaction Structure (Normative)**

 1. RTL uses standard Bitcoin timelocks.
-A UTXO using RTL **MUST** embed one of:
+Implementations MUST use one of:

-   **Transaction-level RTL (absolute timelock)**
+   **Transaction-level RTL:**

    ```
    nLockTime = lock_height